yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 )
 ```

-Below is a description of the required parameters to start the checkout.
+### Parameters

+Configure the checkout with the following options:

 | Parameter              | Description                                                                                                                                                                               |
 | :--------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |